bteeuwen170/carina/doc/drivers.md

 # Writing a driver for Elarix

+WARNING: The device model in Elarix is extemely experimental and changes may and WILL happen.

 Everything you need to work with drivers on Elarix is included in the "dev.h" header found in "src/kernel/include/dev.h".